Thorp Arch Trading Estate: Post war development

 The Royal Ordnance Factory closed in 1957.
 However, with a boom in the construction trade and many others in the post-war years, the site found many new industries requiring the space it could offer.

 George Moore (founder of Moores Furniture Group) bought the site in 1960s and converted it into a trading estate.
+Moores Furniture Group's furniture factory is situated on the estate.
+Moores Furniture Group was founded in 1947, and went into administration in 2026.
+The group employed over 450 people, and made kitchen furniture that they supplied to both public and private-sector housebuilders.

-Moores Furniture Group furniture factory is situated on the estate, as is a Leeds City Council household recycling centre, a sewage works and many other small businesses situated.
+The site also contains Leeds City Council household recycling centre, a sewage works and many other small businesses situated.